pham93/video-game-collection-tracker/docs/README.md

     * AC.07: Admin User should be able to update whole record of a game.

 ## Mis-User Stories
-* As an malicious user, I want to edit a different users Library.
+* As a malicious user, I want to edit a different users Library.
     * MC.01: Proper Access Control Lists are employed.
-* As an malicious user, I want to edit a different users Wish List.
+* As a malicious user, I want to edit a different users Wish List.
     * MC.01: Proper Access Control Lists are employed.
-* As an malicious user, I want to edit a video games Title, Summary, Platform, Developer, Publisher.
+* As a malicious user, I want to edit a video games Title, Summary, Platform, Developer, Publisher.
     * MC.01: Proper Access Control Lists are employed.